-Despite these results, it is still conceivable that dust in the outer disk of M81 (NGC3031), or in a potential tidal feature around M81, could show the same colors (and follow the same surface brightness trend) as the cirrus because they could contain cold dust with emission properties similar to Galactic cirrus.
+Despite these results, it is still conceivable that dust in the outer disk of M81, or in a potential tidal feature around M81, could show the same colors (and follow the same surface brightness trend) as the cirrus, because they could contain cold dust with emission properties similar to Galactic cirrus.
 The reader is referred to the recent work by Bot et al. (2009) for an extensive discussion on the properties of Galactic cirrus.

-A deeper insight into the structure of dust emission around M81 (NGC3031) necessarily requires the use of deep high-resolution (arcmin-scale) Spitzer-MIPS observations.
-The MIPS 160μm data contains information at longer wavelengths that might offer further clues about the possible differences (or similarities) between dust emission in the loop and M81 (NHG3031).
+A deeper insight into the structure of dust emission around M81 necessarily requires the use of deep high-resolution (arcmin-scale) Spitzer-MIPS observations.
+The MIPS 160μm data contains information at longer wavelengths that might offer further clues about the possible differences (or similarities) between dust emission in the loop and M81.
 The right panel of Figure 4 displays a color emission map from Spitzer.
-To construct this map, the MIPS/Spitzer 24μm and 70μm images were binned and scaled to the resolution of the 160μm image using convolution kernels developed by Gordon et al. (2008).
-To compare the far infrared colors of Arp's loop with the stellar component of M81 (NGC3031), we measured the 70μm and 160μm flux sampled in circular apertures positioned at four regions of Arp's loop and across the M81's disk (see the right panel of Fig. 4).
+To construct this map, the MIPS/Spitzer 24μm and 70μm images were binned and scaled to the resolution of the $160\mu m$ image using convolution kernels developed by Gordon et al. (2008).
+To compare the far infrared colors of Arp's loop with the stellar component of M81 we measured the $70\mu m$ and $160\mu m$ fluxes sampled in circular apertures positioned at four regions of Arp's loop and across the M81's disk (see the right panel of Fig. 4).
 We exercised care in selecting both regions populated by stellar complexes and regions where only an extended diffuse emission is noticeable from optical images along Arp's loop.
-The measured flux are listed in Table 1.
-Most importantly, the 70μm/160μm flux ratio as a function of the 160μm brightness is shown in the left panel.
-Note that Arp's loop and the disk of M81 (NGC3031) displays very different colors.
-Here the segregation between M81 (NGC3031) and the loop is much clearer than it is in the IRAS I60μm/1100μm ratio.
-In particular, the ratio 70μm/160μm appears significantly smaller (<0.1 in all cases) than that measured on the galaxy's disk (which typically ranges between 0.2-0.4 in the inner disk and form a plateau around 0.12 in the outer disk) along the entire extension of the loop.
-The 70μm/160μm ratios measured in the loop are also similar to the 60μm/160μm ratios found by Bot et al. (2009) in their analysis of serendipitous observations of Galactic cirrus contained in the SINGS Spitzer-MIPS fields.
+The measured fluxes are listed in Table 1.
+Most importantly, the $70\mu m/160\mu m$ flux ratio as a function of the $160\mu m$ brightness is shown in the left panel.
+Note that Arp's loop and the disk of M81 displays very different colors.
+Here the segregation between M81 and the loop is much clearer than it is in the IRAS $I{60\mu m}/I{100\mu m}$ ratio.
+In par-